 For more information about sizing in general and various size charts (US army, German Bundeswehr, Austrian Heer etc.) please click here.

 Field and Cargo trousers

 Armed forces have worn various kinds of trousers almost as long as the latter have existed.
-Field trousers are basically work trousers adapted for the needs of the military: the colours are subdued and they often have reinforced knees.
+Combat trousers are basically work trousers adapted for the needs of the military: the colours are subdued and they often have reinforced knees.

 Cargo pockets seem like a modern invention but have been around for quite some time.
 With time more specialized pockets have appeared and combat pants of the new millennium are rather evolved pieces of kit.

 Jeans and work trousers